ethbhuvesh/Calculatorjs/README.md

 # Calculatorjs
-#Testing for forst time for SAST/DAST Project
+#Testing for first time for SAST/DAST Project